Fx Copy

 Note: Value should be greater than 0.

-Molar Specific Heat Capacity at Constant Volume
+Specific Molar Heat Capacity at Constant Volume

-Molar Specific Heat Capacity at Constant Volume, (of a gas) is the amount of heat required to raise the temperature of 1 mol of the gas by 1 °C at the constant volume.
+Specific Molar Heat Capacity at Constant Volume, (of a gas) is the amount of heat required to raise the temperature of 1 mol of the gas by 1 °C at the constant volume.

-Symbol: Cv
+Symbol: Cvs

 Measurement: Molar Specific Heat Capacity at Constant VolumeUnit: J/K*mol